Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: Mock Data and Method

-defined in Ref.~(\cite{2017NatCo...8..831B}).
+defined in Ref.~\citep{2017NatCo...8..831B}.
 In our null hypothesis, $\lambda$ follows a ``background distribution'' $P_{\rm bg}(\lambda)$, the form of which has to be determined by Monte-Carlo simulations.
 What is important is that the distribution of $\lambda$ will deviate from $P_{\rm bg}(\lambda)$ in our alternative hypothesis.
-We evaluate the deviation using the $p$-value.
-If the $p$-value becomes less than $0.00135$, we can reject the null hypothesis with a significance of $3\sigma$ and claim that a fraction of $f_{\rm agn}$ of MBHBs are indeed merging in AGNs.

-\prlsec{Power of LISA in testing the \MA correlation.} The aforementioned deviation of $\lambda$ from $P_{\rm bg}(\lambda)$ normally becomes more significant when the number of detected MBHBs is large.
-For the convenience of our later discussion, we denote $N_{{\rm GW},3\sigma}^{\rm threshold}$ as the minimum number of detected MBHBs that is required to reject the null hypothesis at a $3\sigma$ significance.
+We evaluate the deviation using the $p$-value of MBHBs. (i) If the $p$-value becomes less than $0.00135$, we can reject the null hypothesis with a significance of $3\sigma$ and claim that a fraction of $f_{\rm agn}$ of MBHBs are indeed merging in AGNs. (ii) Otherwise, we do not have sufficient evidence to support the alternative hypothesis to address the final-parsec problem.
+Since the statistical significance depends on the number of detected MBHBs, we denote $N_{{\rm GW},3\sigma}^{\rm threshold}$ as the minimum number of detected MBHBs that is required to reject the null hypothesis at a $3\sigma$ significance.